Skip to content

 Merging a restricted case#

-If you merge one or more restricted cases with visible cases, the newly created merged case automatically inherits restricted visibility.
+Merging one or more restricted cases with visible cases results in the merged case automatically inheriting restricted visibility.

 The list of authorized users includes all users who had access to any of the restricted cases involved in the merge.